 - It is possible to configure a project to run on a specific slave machine.

-Moving forward, let us now talk about the advantages associated with Jenkins.
+Moving forward, let’s uncover the advantages of Jenkins.

 Advantages of Jenkins

-- Jenkins is user-friendly and easy to install.
+- User-friendly and easy to install.
 You do not require extra installations or tools with it.

-- It is platform-independent.
+- Platform-independent.
 You can find Jenkins on several platforms and operating systems such as Windows, Linux, OS X, etc.

-- Configuration of Jenkins is extremely easy.
-You can modify or extend it.
-Moreover, the deployment of code and the generation of test reports are done quickly.
+- Easy configuration.
+You can configure, modify or extend it.
+Moreover, code deployment and the report generation are quick.
 For continuous delivery and continuous integration, you can configure Jenkins according to your requirements.

-- It consists of a rich plugin ecosystem.
-The massive collection of plug-ins makes Jenkins more flexible and permits building, deploying, and automating across several platforms.
+- Rich plugin ecosystem.
+Jenkins’ massive plugin collection makes it more flexible and permits building, deploying, and automating across several platforms.

-- With Jenkins, you receive incredible support.
-As you have seen, it is the most popular open-source server available; therefore, you receive agile teams to resolve your queries all across the globe.
+- Incredible support.
+Jenkins is the most popular open-source server available; therefore, agile teams can resolve your queries all across the globe.

-- The integration work is mostly automated.
-Therefore, there are fewer integration problems.
-This further helps to save money and time in the journey of every project.
+- Automated integration.
+This helps save money and time in the journey of every project.

 Moreover, in collaboration with Docker, Jenkins escalates the progress of the development team working on different projects.
 It also provides the software infrastructure with Agile development throughout the journey.